tc39/how-we-work/terminology.md

 ### Primordial
 #### Definition
-The subset of [intrinsic](#Intrinsic) objects that are accessible to ECMAScript code.
+The subset of [intrinsic](#Intrinsic) objects that are accessible to ECMAScript code and required to exist before it runs.
 #### Example
 %Array% is accessible as `Array`.